King Edward VII of England: Life, Reign and Accomplishments

 Queen Victoria and Prince Albert arranged a marriage between Edward and a Denmark princess, Alexandra.
 A meeting was scheduled for Edward to meet with the princess in Germany.
 The two royals clicked immediately and kept in touch with each other.

-The Queen and Prince Albert wanted their son to attain the best education so that he could fit well into the monarchy as a civilized ruler.
 In the nutshell, Edward’s educational journey was spelled out by his parents.
-He was given tuition by private teachers at the age of 7.
-Far from his parents’ expectation, Edward didn’t achieve great feats in academics.
+He received tuition from private teachers at the age of 7.
+Contrary to his his parents’ expectation, Edward didn’t achieve great feats in academics.

-In 1861, he took a transfer to Trinity College in Cambridge and studied courses in history.
+In 1861, he transferred to Trinity College in Cambridge and studied courses in history.
 At Trinity College, Professor Kinsley (teacher of modern history) helped unearth Edward’s potentials in the study of history.
 This training proved very useful during his 9-year reign on the British throne.

 Edward’s Ascension to the Throne